Inspiring People – Changing Lives

-During Key Stage Four (Years 9, 10 and 11), all pupils will follow a curriculum that is suited to their needs and interests.
+During Key Stage 4 (Year 9, 10 and 11), all pupils will follow a curriculum that is suited to their needs and interests.
 They will finish Year 11 equipped with a range of appropriate qualifications, skills and attributes to enable them to pursue their chosen path into further education or employment.
-The curriculum is divided into two parts, core curriculum and options – these are outlined below (click on the icons below to view further information about each course).
+The curriculum is divided into two parts, core curriculum and options – these are outlined below.

 In addition to the subjects in the Core Curriculum, pupils can select from the following range of courses:

 - Year 9 have 25 hours of curriculum time per week (27 hours if Latin option is taken)

 - Year 10 have 25 hours of lessons per week

 - Year 11 have 29 hours of lessons per week

 Citizenship is taught through a combination of discrete provision in PSHEE with each pupil studying 25 hours each academic year through targeted subjects and out of class provision.

 Spiritual, Moral, Social and Cultural values are taught across the curriculum to ensure all our learners promote tolerance of and respect for people of other faiths, cultures and lifestyles.

 Pupils with a low prior attainment or Statement will study 2 Options in Key Stage 4 and the 2 hours per week due to.
 1 hour on Numeracy and 1 hour on Literacy.
 The intervention is planned and coordinated by Head of Literacy and Numeracy.